digiltd/oh-rtd-test/Windows.md

 1. You will need to install Java if not already installed.
 Go to http://java.com/ to get it.
 1. Unzip the `openhab-runtime-<version>.zip` to where it is intended to be running from, e.g. `C:\openhab`.
 Note that there can't be a space in the path, so it can't be in program files in windows.
 1. Copy the bindings you have downloaded `*.jar` to the "addons" directory.
-1. Create a personal configuration file `configurations/openhab.cfg` and add the appropriate configuration parameters (depending on the bindings you've copied).
+1. Create a personal configuration file `configurations/openhab.cfg` and add the appropriate configuration parameters from `configurations/openhab_default.cfg` (depending on the bindings you've copied).

 ## OPTIONAL: Installing the openHAB designer